learningOrchestra/docs/docs/projection-api.md

-# Projection Microservice
+# Projection API

-Projection microservice provides an api to make a projection from file inserted in database service, generating a new file and putting in database.
+`Projection API` microservice provides an API to make a projection from file inserted in database service, generating a new file and storing in database.

-## Create projection from a inserted file
+## Create projection from an inserted file

 `POST CLUSTER_IP:5001/projections/<filename>`
 Post request where `filename` is the name of the file to create a projection for.
 ```json